getsolus/help-center-docs/docs/packaging/packaging-changes.md

 - This list is not exhaustive
 - This list is in _reverse chronological order_ (newest first)

+## 2024

+### February

+#### Begin adding `monitoring.yml` to packages

+- A new per-package file was introduced: `monitoring.yml`.
+Used to monitor packages for releases and security advisories; see [monitoring.yml](docs/packaging/monitoring.yml.md).
+- This is not enforced by automatic checks yet, but we may ask that it be added.

 ## 2023

 ### October